UbiquityRobotics/ubiquity_main/install_virtualization.md

   you are running a newer version that 16.04.
 In theory, ROS Kinetic will run on such a system, but it is not heavily tested.
 While it should work, Ubiquity Robotics does not support this configuration.
-It is recommended that you install the virtualiation software so you can run 16.04 in the virtualization software.
+It is recommended that you install the virtualization software so you can run 16.04 in the virtualization software.

 ## Installing the VirtualBox Virtualization Software